 A Large Sanction Amount

-As you pledge your property or asset as collateral by opting for a property loan, the lender sanctions a huge amount varying between 70-75% of the current property value.
+As you pledge your property or asset as collateral by opting for a property same day loans the lender sanctions a huge amount varying between 70-75% of the current property value.
 This usually depends on the type of the property i.e. whether it is a residential or a commercial property, rented, vacant, or occupied.
 Some lenders offer a sizable loan amount up to Rs.5 Crore, which can be utilized for a variety of purposes.

 Lower Rate of Interest

 A property loan is a secured loan, which is why the lender offers a nominal rate of interest on it.
 Furthermore, a reduced loan against property interest rate makes your repayment efforts easier by lowering the interest outgo and, in turn, the total loan cost.
 You will miss out on this benefit if you go for a collateral-free loan, as the interest charged on those loans are much higher.

 Longer Tenor for Repayment

 One of the key benefits of choosing a loan against property is that you get a repayment option that extends over a longer tenor of up to 18 years.
 This is particularly beneficial if you have a huge sum to pay because it gives you enough room to plan your monthly installments.
 Moreover, a longer tenor combined with nominal interest rates makes property loan an affordable and convenient loan option.

 With property loans, you can enjoy income tax benefits on interest payments.
 However, such benefits are applicable only when the sanction is used for a specific purpose.
 For example – Under Income Tax Act Section 37(1), 1961, you are allowed deductions on the interest paid if the property loan is utilized for business purposes.
 Similarly, Income Tax Act Section 24(B), 1961, allows deductions on the interest paid only if the loan is used to buy residential property.